juancri/covid19-animation-generator/README.md

 ## Generate animation

 You can use convert to generate an animation.
-Requires ImageMagic (convert).

 ### GIF

+Requires ImageMagick (convert).
 Run:

 ```
 rpm run gif